philmayes/hypercube-viewer/README.md

 ### Visibility

 * **Show faces, edges, corners:** Control what is drawn.
-* **Show coords:** Show the coordinates of every point.
+* **Show coordinates:** Show the coordinates of every point.
 Points may overlap for, say, a cube in orthogonal view.
 Avoid this by using perspective view and/or rotating the object so that every point is at a different place on screen.
 * **Show intermediate steps:**
 * **Show center:** Show the centerpoint of the hypercube.
 * **Perspective view:** Choose whether the hypercube is projected as a perspective or orthographic view.
 * **Show vanishing point:** When perspective view is selected, show the vanishing point.
 * **Depth of perspective:** Controls the amount of perspective.
 The vanishing point is placed at this value times the screen width.
 * **Amount of ghosting:** As the hypercube moves, the program can leave a ghost image that fades out.
-0 indicates no ghosting, and with 1, no fading takes place.
+0 indicates no ghosting, and with 10, no fading takes place.